These independent bookstores in Seattle are a must-visit for readers.

 There are several days throughout the year that are ideal for visiting your local independent bookstore.
 On August 9th every year, bibliophiles can gather to enjoy National Book Lovers Day.
 And the last Saturday of every April, we celebrate Independent Bookstore Day.
 Readers from around the city get together and compete in a contest of who can visit and buy the most books from indie retailers in the least amount of time.

-These are our favorite independent bookstores in Seattle:
+Here are our 13 favorite independent bookstores in Seattle:

 Hours: 12-5pm Wednesday through Saturday

-What: Ophelia has been open in Seattle for over 20 years, selling used books of all genres.
-Located in the heart of Fremont, this bookstore is definitely a diamond in the rough.
+Why we love it: Ophelia has been open in Seattle for over 20 years, selling used books of all genres.
+Located in the heart of Fremont, this bookstore is a diamond in the rough.
 You’ll need at least an hour to go through its broad selection.

 Hours: 12pm -7pm daily